Things to do in the Isle of Man

 Things to do Isle of Man - Calf of Man

 The Calf of Man is a 2.50-square-kilometre island just off the south coast.
 It is separated from the Isle of Man by a narrow stretch of water called the Calf Sound.
+With just one resident caretaker, it is one of the UK’s most isolated islands.

-To get to The Calf of Man, you can take a short boat ride from Port Erin or nearby Port Mary.
+To get to The Calf of Man, you can take a short boat ride from Port Erin or Port St/ Mary.
 During the summer you can even stay overnight, which is a one of a kind experience.

-32. Eat at the Sound Cafe
+31. Eat at the Sound Cafe

 The Sound Cafe IOM

-This popular venue boasts incredible floor to ceiling windows, so it’s a great spot to grab a bite or a drink and appreciate the panoramic coastal views.
+Located at the southern tip of the Isle of Man is the unmissable Sound Cafe.
+This popular venue boasts floor to ceiling windows, so it’s a great spot to grab a bite or a drink and admire the coastal views.

-33. Try to Spot some Basking Sharks
+32. Spot some Basking Sharks

-34. Visit the Fascinating Cregneash Village
+33. Visit the Fascinating Cregneash Village

 Things to do Isle of Man - Cregneash